Alamantus/local-rpg/README.md

 - "Whisper" chat
   - private chat system between players and DM

+## Usage

+_Every time you pull from the repo, be sure to re-run the install step in case something got added to the project._

 ### Install

-`npm install` or `yarn`
+`npm install` or `yarn` will install all the required `node_modules` and allow you to build and run the app.

-_Every time you pull from the repo, be sure to re-run in case something got added to the project._

 ### Build and Run